 CAUSE OF ACTION: Appellate action of $21 million plus attorneys fees against Northern.

 STATUS: On October 22, 1998 the Texas Supreme Court reversed itself, granting Conoco's motion for rehearing, remanding the case for trial on the issue of whether Northern terminated the gas purchase contracts in good faith.
 Northern's motion for rehearing filed on December 7 was denied on April 1.
 The Supreme Court’s mandate was issued on May 14.
 The trial court now has jurisdiction over the retrial.
 Northern filed a motion for Summary Judgment which was denied.
 Court mandated mediation will occur after the first of the year.
+On December 15, Northern's request for continuance was granted and trial rescheduled for August 7, 2000.
+Northern responded to Conoco's initial discovery requests on December 17, 1999.

 In re: Kimball Trading, L.L.C., (Southern District of Texas) (Hirsch, Sheiness, Scott, Grossman & Cohn, L.L.P.-local counsel) (Litigation Unit - Davis) (Talcott) NOT REVISED